gatein/gatein-portal/packaging/jboss-as5/README.txt

 2) If JBoss AS is located somewhere else adjust servers.dir and jbossas.name accordingly

-mvn package -Dservers.dir=SERVERS_DIR -Djbossas.name=JBOSSAS_NAME
+mvn -Dservers.dir=SERVERS_DIR -Djbossas.name=JBOSSAS_NAME

 3) If JBoss AS is not yet present on the system it can be automatically downloaded and extracted into SERVERS_DIR

-mvn package -Pdownload
+mvn -Pdownload

 If SERVERS_DIR is not at default location explicitly set it:

-mvn package -Pdownload -Dservers.dir=SERVERS_DIR
+mvn -Pdownload -Dservers.dir=SERVERS_DIR

 You shouldn't set jbossas.name property when using -Pdownload.

 4) Zip bundle may be produced by activating 'bundle' profile

-mvn package -Pdownload,bundle
+mvn -Pdownload,bundle

 or

-mvn package -Pdefault,bundle
+mvn -Pdefault,bundle

 or just

-mvn package -Pbundle
+mvn -Pbundle